Isopach/Hacker101/level3.md

     -->

-Improper Authorization
+Improper Authorization:
 Look at script at bottom of page source:
 // We should only display the edit link to authenticated admins.
 			// http://i.imgur.com/WPaknth.jpg
 			var page = window.location.hash.substring(1);